thephpleague/url/source/overview.md

 # Overview

-The library is composed of two main classes:
+The library which handle FTPs and HTTPs protocol URLs is composed of two main classes:

 * `League\Url\Url` a value object that represents an URL
 * `League\Url\UrlImmutable` a immutable value object that represents an URL

+Both classes implement the `League\Url\UrlInterface` interface.

+Think of PHP `DateTime` and `DateTimeImmutable` classes which implement the `DateTimeInterface` interface.

 ## Instantiation